oist/optinist/docs/utils/tutorials.md

-# Making the images and the plots on VISUALIZE
+# Inspecting the images and the plots on VISUALIZE
 After executing the pipeline, you may want to check and compare the results.
 VISUALIZE page is the place to work on this.
 You can replay the tiff time-series, see the cell ROI images, the plot of cell fluorescence or spike time-series, and other plots showing the results of analyses.
-See here (LINK TO THE visualize.md) for basic usage.
+See [here](../gui/visualize.md) for basic usage.

 ### Checking movies
 You may want to check some frames of the multi-page tiff files.
 Visualize page offers the way to check.
 After creating a plot box by clicking on + mark, Select the image using the SELECT IMAGE button on the left top.
 You can select the range of the frame by assigning 1st and last frame numbers.
 LOAD button starts loading the data.

 <br>